 |ca kho or Vietnamese braised fish|

-After we fled Vietnam in 1979 by boat we lived on several small islands in Indonesia before we were finally settled in a refugee camp on Galang for almost a year.
-Initially we were rescued by an Australian ship and pulled to safety to find shelter on a deserted island.
-Somehow my father managed to set up a temporary home for us and we lived there with the other boat people for a few days.
-I remember my brother Dan caught a fish.
+After we fled Vietnam in 1979 by boat we lived on several small islands in Indonesia before we were finally settled in a refugee camp on Galang for nearly a year.
+Initially, we were rescued by an American ship and pulled to safety to find shelter on a deserted island.
+Somehow my father managed to set up a temporary home for us and we lived there with the other boat people for a short time.
+I remember my brother, Dan caught a fish.
 He and I used to fish in the seven man-made ponds on our property and he was always the one catching all the fish no matter what.
 I did not know how he caught this fish since we had no fishing poles, lines or hooks.
 He brought it to my mother and she made delicious cá kho for all 6 of us (family).
 It was one of my most memorable meals that I ate as a child.
 I remember the meal probably because I was starving.

 |I was in Rye, NH and came across this pair of |

-sculptures that reminds me of my brother and me fishing
+sculptures that remind me of my brother and me fishing

 in our back yard...and he was the one always with the fish!

-Cá Kho (Vietnamese Braised Fish)--Siếu Hủi's way (serves 6 as part of a multi-course shared meal)
+Cá Kho (Braised Fish)--Sieu Hui's way (serves 6 as part of a multi-course shared meal)

 3 Tbsp fish sauce